NixOS: For developers

 - Manage my own software using

-But to begin with I was a bit stuck in NixOS
+But to begin with I was a bit stuck in NixOS, enjoying all the great software

 built and maintained by others, yet having quite a bit of trouble getting